 But it’s not always easy to move past the joint pain, muscle soreness, and old injury flare-ups that can hinder many people from reaching the full scope of their physical capabilities.

-As CBD becomes more widely recognized as a pain-relieving substance, more people are starting to use CBD after physical activity to counteract exercise-induced muscle soreness and reduce inflammation.
+As CBD becomes more widely recognized as a pain-relieving substance, more people are starting to use CBD oil for inflammation after physical activity to counteract exercise-induced muscle soreness.
 This is often done to help reduce some of the painful side effects caused by muscle recovery, without inhibiting the ability of the muscle fibers to heal themselves.
 Although CBD holds promise as a muscle pain-relieving natural remedy, more research on the potential ability to ease pain and promote muscle recovery after exercise is needed.

 Moreover, CBD appeals to a variety of consumers since there are a wide range of different application methods.
 CBD-infused lotions and creams can be applied topically for targeting localized pain, or sublingual tinctures or ingestible capsules can be of use when seeking whole-body effects.